 What are the practical options for addressing global climate change?

 How do we provide sustainable energy and electricity for a rapidly growing world population?

-Which energy provision options are good, bad, and indifferent?
+Which energy provision options are good, bad, or indifferent?

 One of the most important issues facing humanity today is the prospect of global climate change, brought about primarily by our prolific energy use and heavy dependence on fossil fuels.
-Continuing on our present course using the present mix of fuels as the world economy and population grow will lead to very serious consequences.
-There are many claims and counterclaims about what to do to avert such potentially dire consequences.
+Continuing on our present course as the world economy and population grow will lead to very serious consequences.
+There are many claims and counterclaims about what to do to avert dire consequences.
 This has generated a fog of truths, half-truths, and exaggerations, and many people are understandably confused about these issues.
-The aim of this book is to help dispel the fog, and allow citizens to come to their own conclusions concerning the best options to avert dangerous climate change by switching to more sustainable energy provision.
+The aim of this book is to help dispel the fog, and allow citizens to come to their own conclusions concerning the best options to avert dangerous climate change by switching to more sustainable and affordable energy options.